Job Resource

 • Unknown term code

-Thus if you edit it on a command line, you will need to enclose it within some sort of quotes.
+Thus if you use it as a command parameter or option, you may need to enclose it within some sort of quotes.

 Table 12.2: RunScript shortcuts